BrianHicks/brianthicks.com/content/post/sets-folds.md

 ```

 Our combiner function ignores the value that's in the set, and instead increments the accumulator value.
-This is exactly what we were doing before, but now we can express it much more tersely.
+This is exactly what we were doing before, but now we can express it much more succinctly.

 Notice we're also doing this in point-free style!
 Since we're not providing all the arguments to `foldl`, it's curried into the function we want.